 So I get a referral to shoot an adorable little girl for her modeling card.
 Mom suggests Filoli as a location.
 It's a grand estate with formal gardens and the whole deal.
 Sounds lovely!
 I'm in!
 Well, we get there and of course I arrive a little early to scope it out.
 While I'm there, I find the manager to ask if there are any photography restrictions (I'm thinking maybe they don't want flash photography indoors, can't photograph artwork, things like that).
 Well, they very politely inform me that there is no commercial photography at all.
 Only "vacation photos".
 No portraits in the garden, no engagement photos, nada.
 Well, darn, but okay.
 It's a private place, they can do what they want.
 Mom suggests Central Park in San Mateo.
 It has a tea garden and such.
 I've been there before.
-Sure, nice place, why not?
+Sure, nice place, why not

 So, we truck over to San Mateo.
 I shoot the first outfit along a wooden fence.
 We're not going to let the Filoli thing bring us down.
 Then, we go into the tea garden.
 We have the place to ourselves.
 I go down a little path with the girl and a supervisor approaches the mom to ask if I am being paid.
 She's an honest sort and says yes.
 Well, he comes over and tells me that no one can make money on city property without a permit.
 Now this just blows me away.
 Really, it's just me, the mom, a little girl on a weekday afternoon taking a few pictures.
 I had no idea this wasn't okay in San Mateo at a public park.
 Apparently there has been a rash of people giving private tennis lessons there!
 Well, uh, okaayyyy....he says I can "finish up" in the tea garden but in the future I'll need a permit.
 Now the mood is coming down a few notches.
 Big sigh.

-Well, we're now out of options so we slink around and finish
+Well, we're now out of

 No comments: